avantrec/soco-cli/README.md

                     unset the active speaker, e.g., enter '-1'.
     'actions'   :   Show the list of SoCo-CLI actions.
     'exit'      :   Exit the program.
 '0' also works.
-    'help', '?' :   Show this help message.
+    'help'      :   Show this help message.
     'rescan'    :   If your speaker doesn't appear in the 'speakers' list, use this to perform a more comprehensive scan.
-    'speakers'  :   List the names of all available speakers 'speaker =' :   Set the active, using 'speaker = <speaker_name>' Use quotes when needed for the speaker name, e.g.: speaker = "Front Reception".
-The spaces around '=' are required.
-Unambiguous partial, case-insensitive matches
+    'set <spkr> :   Set the active speaker using its name.
+                    Use quotes when needed for the speaker name, e.g.:
-                    work.
+                    'set "Front Reception"'.
+Unambiguous partial, case-insensitive
+                    matches are supported, e.g. 'set front'.
-                    To unset the active speaker, use a blank speaker name, or just enter a negative number.
+                    To unset the active speaker, omit the speaker name, or just enter a negative number.
+    'speakers'  :   List the names of all available speakers

     The command syntax is the same as using 'sonos' from the command line.
     If a speaker been set, the speaker name is omitted from the command.

 Enter 'speaker action [args]' (0 to exit) [] >
 ```